Uncategorized

 When I got home that evening, I read a little more about Sycamore trees, and how they were often the chosen tree planted to shade or shelter farmhouses.
 Their fast growing nature, dense canopy and ability to withstand exposure to cold, wind, salt spray and air pollution makes them ideal trees to plant for shade or shelter.

-And so, when we consider the life history and nature of how Sycamore trees grow and interact with the land around them and combine that with how we feel when we spend time with them, we chose the word ‘Sanctuary’ to represent their energy.
+And so, when we consider the life history and nature of how Sycamore trees grow and interact with the land around them and combine that with how we feel when we spend time with them, we felt the word ‘Sanctuary’ represented their energy well.
 For all those that have taken shelter from the elements, beneath their branches.

 Beech, the Queen of the Woods